 Compose The Turkish Princess

-As Lew’s tour of duty as envoy extraordinary and minister plenipotentiary to the Ottoman Empire came to an end in 1884, the Sultan offered a number of expensive gifts.
+Lew’s tour of duty as envoy extraordinary and minister plenipotentiary to the Ottoman Empire came to an end in 1884.
+As a result, the Sultan offered a number of expensive gifts.
 As a representative of the government of the United States, Wallace graciously declined these expressions of friendship and gratitude.

-According to legend, as Wallace closed his office and packed his residence, the Sultan was able to secretly include the painting called The Turkish Princess, some elaborate carpets, and a few other items in the shipping crates.
+According to legend, as Wallace closed his office and packed his residence, the Sultan was able to secretly include the painting called The Turkish Princess.
+He also gave Lew elaborate carpets and a few other items in the shipping crates.
 These items sent by the Sultan remained undiscovered by Wallace until he was back in Crawfordsville and opened the crates.
 The Turkish Princess, said to be one of the Sultan’s daughters, remains one of the highlights of the Study.